Measurement of multidifferential cross sections for dijet production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event reconstruction and selection

 For each event, jets are clustered from the reconstructed particle candidates using the infrared- and \collsafe anti-\kt algorithm~\cite{Cacciari:2008gp, Cacciari:2011ma} with distance parameters of $R = 0.4$ and 0.8.
 The jet momentum is determined as the vector sum of all particle momenta in the jet, and is found from simulation to be, on average, within 5--10\% of the true momentum over the entire \pt range and detector acceptance used in the analysis.
 To mitigate the effect of pileup, which can contribute additional tracks and calorimetric energy depositions to the jet momentum, charged particles identified as originating from pileup vertices are discarded and an offset correction~\cite{CMS-PAS-JME-14-001} is applied to account for the remaining contributions.

 Jet energy corrections~\cite{Khachatryan:2016kdb} are derived from simulation studies so that the average energy of reconstructed jets becomes identical to that of \parlevel jets.
 The latter are defined as jets clustered from all stable particles produced in the collision, excluding neutrinos.
 In situ measurements of the momentum balance in dijet, $\text{photon} + \text{jet}$, $\PZ + \text{jet}$, and multijet events are used to account for any residual differences in the jet energy scale (JES) between data and simulation.
 The jet energy resolution (JER) typically amounts to 15--20\% at 30\GeV, 10\% at 100\GeV, and 5\% at 1\TeV~\cite{Khachatryan:2016kdb}.
 It is measured in data using similar jet balancing approaches as for the JES, and residual differences between data and simulation are corrected by smearing the \pt of simulated jets accordingly.
 Additional selection criteria~\cite{CMS-PAS-JME-16-003} are applied to each jet to remove jets potentially dominated by spurious contributions from various subdetector components or reconstruction failures.

-The missing \pt is computed as the negative vector sum of the \pt of all the particle-flow candidates in an event, and its magnitude is denoted as \ptmiss~\cite{Sirunyan:2019kia}.
-The \ptmiss is modified to account for corrections to the energies of the reconstructed jets in the event.
-Anomalous high-\ptmiss events can be due to reconstruction failures, detector malfunctions, or noncollision backgrounds.
-Such events are rejected by event filters that are designed to identify more than 85--90\% of the spurious high-\ptmiss events with a misidentification rate of less than 0.1\%~\cite{Sirunyan:2019kia}.
+Similarly, anomalous events caused by reconstruction failures, detector malfunctions, or noncollision backgrounds are identified and rejected by dedicated event filters.
+These are designed to identify more than 85--90\% of anomalous events with a misidentification rate of less than 0.1\%.
+Further details can be found in Ref.~\cite{Sirunyan:2019kia}.

 Events entering the 2D cross section measurements for both $R = 0.4$ and 0.8 are required to have been accepted by at least one single-jet trigger path operating on jets with the same distance parameter.
 For the 3D measurements, the dijet triggers are used on account of their lower overall prescale values.